unlayer/angular-email-editor/README.md

 ## Installation

-The easiest way to use React Email Editor is to install it from NPM and include it in your own Angular build process.
+The easiest way to use Angular Email Editor is to install it from Npm or Yarn and include it in your own Angular build process.

 ```
 npm install angular-email-editor --save